 I believe post pandemic, SF Bay Area real estate will explode higher again.

 Is Now A Good Time To Buy In The SF Bay Area?

-2021 and beyond is shaping up to be a good time to property in the SF Bay Area due to three main reasons:
+Post-pandemic is a good time to property in the SF Bay Area due to the following reasons.

 - A rebound in the S&P 500 and tech companies.
 The S&P 500 returned 31% in 2019, while tech giants like Apple, Facebook, Google, and now Tesla have had GIANT years.
 The S&P 500 was up 16% in 2020 and the NASDAQ was up a whopping 42% in 2020.
+2021 has been another banner year for stocks.
 Some of those gains will be diversified in to real estate.

 - A sharp and sudden decline in mortgage rates thanks to the Fed committing to 0% – 0.25% on the Fed Funds to combat the coronavirus pandemic.
 Mortgage rates are at all-time lows, and will likely stay low in 2021 and beyond.
 As a result, affordability is up.